 exercise and have more self-esteem, research shows, and are better able to manage their time and build relationships.

-With news stories about children sexually abused by adults involved in youth organizations, it can be frightening.
+With news stories about children, teens and young people sexually abused by adults involved in youth organizations, it can be frightening.
 Parents may wonder how to balance the risk and benefit.

 Not just sports

 sexual abuse can happen in any youth organization: sports, music, church, scouting...the list goes on.
 Unfortunately, people who mean harm to children may target settings with lots of children around.

 Sexual offenders will often work to gain the trust and respect of parents and other adults in the organization before beginning the abuse.
 This process, known as "grooming," makes it harder for children to tell anyone about the abuse.
 They might think that other adults around them who have a good relationship with the abuser wouldn't believe that person would ever do such a thing.

 The good news is that there are lots of ways we can keep children safer as they participate in activities that offer them so many great benefits: